The linearization problem of a binary quadratic problem and its applications: Introduction

 Finally, we provide a polynomial-time algorithm for the linearization problem of the quadratic shortest path problem on directed acyclic graphs (DAGs).
 We solve the linearization problem for the QSPP on DAGs in ${\mathcal O}(nm^{3})$ time, where $n$ is the number of vertices and $m$ is the number of arcs in the given graph.
 Our algorithm also yields a characterization of the set of linearizable matrices, and thus provides the strongest linearization-based bound for the QSPP on DAGs.

 The paper is organized as follows.
 In Section \ref{section_qspp} and \ref{sec_linearization}, we introduce the binary quadratic problem and its linearization problem, respectively.
-In Section \ref{sec_sos}, we present a hierarchy of semidefinite relaxations for a polynomial optimization problem based on the sum-of-squares and the linearization problem.
+In Section \ref{sec_sos}, we show how to reformulate a binary quadratic minimization problem into an equivalent maximization problem that is suitable for deriving bounds.
 In Section \ref{sec:lbb}, we introduce the linearization-based scheme.
-In Section \ref{sec:hs}, we show that the Generalized Gilmore-Lawler bounds are also linearization-based bounds, and that they are dominated by the first level RLT bound.
+In Section \ref{sect:GLB}, we show that the Generalized Gilmore-Lawler bounds are also linearization-based bounds.
+Section \ref{sect:RLT} relates different linearization-based bounds to the first level RLT bound, and Section \ref{sect:strongest} demonstrates the strength of the strongest lineariztion-based bound.
+In Section \ref{sect:extendLin} introduced the extended linearization-based bounds.
 In Section \ref{section_qspp_linear}, we present a polynomial-time algorithm that verifies whether a QSPP instance on a directed acyclic graph is linearizable.
 Conclusion and suggestions for further research are given in Section \ref{sec_conclusions}.